ksindi/managers-playbook/README.md

 to [disagree and commit wholly](https://tomtunguz.com/disagree-and-commit/) to the decision made.
 1. Document your decisions so that you can refer to why they were made and the tradeoffs your team faced.

-## Coding

-If you have more than 5 reports, you should generally avoid coding in the critical path.
-[Tips](https://charity.wtf/2019/01/04/engineering-management-the-pendulum-or-the-ladder/) from Charity Majors:

-  1. Authoring a feature?  ⛔️
-  1. Covering on-call when someone needs a break?  ✅
-  1. Diving on the biggest project after a postmortem?  ⛔️
-  1. Code reviews?  ✅
-  1. Picking up a p2 bug that's annoying but never seems to become top priority?  ✅
-  1. Insisting that all commits be gated on their approval?  ⛔️
-  1. Cleaning up the monitoring checks and writing a library to generate coverage?  ✅

 ## Ticket and PR process

 1. Set contributing guidelines for the team.
-1. PRs should small enough to be properly reviewed in under an hour.
 1. Prioritize PRs to unblock tickets.
+1. Avoid merge rot.
+I suggest using one of your standups to review the PR backlog and call out PRs more than 2 days old.
-1. Automate opinions like style with linting or code formatters like [black](https://github.com/ambv/black).
+1. Automate opinions like style with linting or code formatters.

 ## Meeting

 1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html) by encouraging proposals written before having a meeting.
 Whoever wants the meeting should write the proposal.
     > "Don’t defer decisions to meetings.
 Make decisions on the spot, communicate it over long-form writing, and use the meeting to discuss it." – Erik Bernhardsson
 1. Favor long-form writing for proposals over presentations.
 Writing forces the author to think about the details and tradeoffs.
-I find it very helpul to create tech spec templates (TODO: link).
+I find it very helpul to create tech spec templates.
-1. I find it especially helpful dedicate time during meetings for reading and discussing proposals.
+1. Dedicate time during meetings for reading and discussing proposals.
 This ensures everyone is on the same page and avoids the "I didn't have time to read it" excuse.
 It will also make sure it's the latest thing in everyone's memory buffer.
 1. Avoid recurring meetings with no agenda.
 If you're invited to one, ask for an agenda.
 1. Encourage Amazon-style ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
 1. Always end a meeting with actions, owners and timing, so it's clear what next steps are.